mangdangroboticsclub/mini_pupper_ros/README.md

 - Connection to PC
 Press the HOME button on the controller.
 Then search for available bluetooth devices on your PC.

+- Connection to Mini Pupper using USB port
+Plug the controller to the robot through a USB Type A to USB Micro wire.

-- Connection to Mini Pupper
+- Connection to Mini Pupper using Bluetooth
 Press the HOME button on the controller.
 ```sh
 #Terminal 1 (ssh)